nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Searches for tasks with a name of task  provided.

+Application: Used to find a certain task that may be further down the list.

 Format: `find KEYWORD`

 * Searches through ModuleBook3.5 for tasks whose names contain `KEYWORD`.